 Once you define the results of your teaching: what students need to know and how they will demonstrate their knowledge, you are able build assessment activities that directly measure student success.

-Learning outcomes communicate to students what they can expect.
+Student learning outcomes communicate to students what they can expect.

-When syllabi and course materials display a short list of well crafted learning outcomes, students are better able to 1) decide if a course is right for them, 2) recognize the connection between course activities and their learning.
+When syllabi and course materials display a short list of well crafted student learning outcomes, students are better able to 1) decide if a course is right for them, 2) recognize the connection between course activities and their learning.